 ‘AdaN, a Call to Borrow, Reuse and to DeArtify’

 Influenced by the global crisis, which implies that the possible end may not be only imaginary, Nada Prlja poses a series of questions reflecting on our situation in the world today, while questioning what it means to be an artist today, through the form of a graphic novel.

-The graphic novel is situated in the present (2020), but the novel occupies an imaginary time and represents conditions which are ‘fast forwarded’ to possible pre-apocalyptic times.
-In this graphic novel, people live underground, as pollution has made living overground imposible; no rules rule the world, where the values of camaraderie or coexistence, have been amputated from human feelings and behaviour.
-Instead, a sense of self preservation, as the most primitive urge, dominates the population.
-In this desperate future-possible space, Prlja creates Adan, her own alter ego, who as the superhero/heroine of this graphic novel, is forced to find appropriate alternative ways of working as an artist in the pre-apocalyptic times.
+The graphic novel is situated in the present (2020), but the novel occupies an imaginary time and represents conditions which are ‘fast forwarded’ to pre-apocalyptic times.
+In this scenario, people live underground, as pollution and deadly viruses have made living above ground a near impossibility.
+There are no longer any common rules that govern the world, where the values of camaraderie or coexistence have been amputated from human feelings and behaviour; instead, a sense of self preservation dominates the population.
+In these desperate times, Nada Prlja creates Adan, her own alter ego who, as the superhero or heroine of this graphic novel, is forced to find appropriate alternative ways of working as an artist in an era of pre-apocalyptic conditions.